Ahmed Johnson

 Anthony Norris (born June 6, 1963) is an American retired professional wrestler.
 He is best known for his appearances with the professional wrestling promotion World Wrestling Federation (WWF) from 1995 to 1998, under the ring name Ahmed Johnson.

-Norris was one of the most prominent stars in the WWF in the early Attitude Era, becoming the first ever African-American Intercontinental champion.
-He headlined one pay-per-view event, at In Your House 9: International Incident in 1996.
+Norris was one of the most prominent stars of the WWF in the mid-1990s, becoming the first ever African-American WWF Intercontinental Champion and headlining the In Your House 9: International Incident pay-per-view in July 1996.
 After his departure from WWF, he joined rival organisation World Championship Wrestling in 2000.

 Early life

 Norris was born in Kokomo, Indiana, on June 6, 1963, growing up in Auburndale, Florida, before moving to Texas.
 He endured a harsh childhood, where his father abused his mother regularly and abused him as well if he intervened, he states.

 While attending high school, he performed well at American football, basketball, amateur wrestling, and track and field.
 According to Norris, he joined the United States Army but was later discharged due to striking his captain over viewing his orders as "kind of cowardly."